lopar6/tf-bot/README.md

 # tf-bot
 A discord bot that replies "who tf?" every time a new member joins.
+And other important functions.